-You will study plays from a practical perspective, see a wide range of performances in different theatres and create and show your own work consistently throughout the course.
+You will study plays from a practical perspective and create and show your own work consistently throughout the course.

 You will act, direct and rehearse with a serious focus on how to produce the best quality work at all times.

 You will study plays from a range of time periods and styles, theatrical practitioners and theatre companies.
 You will also see a wide range of productions at the theatre.

 You will develop a detailed understanding of what makes a good performance, how to create one and how to analyse the skills used in successful theatre.

 The Drama & Theatre Studies department has outstanding resources.

 Performances take place in the Performing Arts Centre.
 This is a professional standard, fully working theatre with retractable seating for 160 and a state of the art lighting and sound system including intelligent “moving” lights.

 Your work will be supported by a sound design technician and theatre manager with responsibility for lighting.